shlee87/public-sticky-notes-for-open-source-textbooks/docs/developers/developing.rst

 Web Accessible Resources
 ########################

 This section lists the resources that can be accessed by content scripts or web pages.
-It specifies the content security policy, resources, and URL patterns that the extension can access.
+It specifies the content security policy, resources, and URL patterns that the extension can access:
 .. code-block:: sh

    "web_accessible_resources": [